racker/salus-telemetry-bundle/README.md

 export PUBLIC_API_PROFILES=secured
 ```

-If you had already brough up the composition, you can bring down the `public-api` and `admin-api` services
+If you had already brought up the composition, you can bring down the `public-api` and `admin-api` services
 and then re-run the `up`.

 Before starting the Repose services you will need to declare the Keystone/Identity credentials of